โ† Back to Home

 Competitive Moats

-• Data moat: Decision Graphs become organizational memory, switching cost increases over time
+• Data moat: Decision Graphs become organizational memory - switching cost increases with every decision captured

-• Integration moat: Deep bidirectional connectors are hard to replicate
+• Integration moat: Deep bidirectional connectors across the SDLC with OAuth, webhooks, and historical scanning are hard to replicate

-• Enterprise trust: Self-hosted model appeals to regulated industries
+• Enterprise trust: Self-hosted with offline JWT licensing appeals to regulated industries

 Product Roadmap & Vision